ISISComputingGroup/ibex_developers_manual/Data-Generation-and-Storage.md

 - *scientific data*: is captured in NEXUS files is well understood and the process for storing and archiving it is well documented.
 - *autosave*: captured in autosave files
-- *configurations: including instrument scripts (not user scripts)
+- *configurations*: including instrument scripts (not user scripts)
 - *gui*: workspace of the gui (Apps\Client\workspace)
 - *logs*
     - *conserver*: console servers logs